-- C5 This is the main battery bypass capacitor. - C4 This capacitor sets the frequency of the dimming cycles according to the relation:
+C4 - This capacitor sets the frequency of the dimming cycles according to the relation:

-Dim Cycle Freq(Hz) = 1 / [(4) \ (R2) \ (C4)]
+Dim Cycle Freq(Hz) = 1 / [(4) (R2) (C4)]

 Note that the frequency is also a function of R2.
 So the frequency of the main oscillator and the frequency of the dimming oscillator are not independent.